ilGobbo00/localizer/README.md

 # Localizer

 App developped for Embedded systems programming for the course hosted at University of Padua.
+The main aim is reading, storing and displaying locations read every T seconds (with T>=1s).
+The locations have to be read and stored also if the UI isn't displayed (so foreground service is requiered).
+The app doesn't need to read and store locations after reboot but it has to restart in a consistent state.

 ## Installation